The Beast in the Cellar: Cast

+Production

+The film was originally called Young Man, I Think You're Dying based on a line from the folk song "Barbara Allen".
+Christopher Neame says the central idea was based on a true story about two sisters who did not want their brother to go to war, so locked him up in the cellar.
+Neame developed the film for Tigon Pictures and says Tony Tenser of Tigon originally rejected it then changed his mind.

+Beryl Reid recalled it "was a really difficult film to do, because we were on a limited budget and we had very long takes.
+I had to do an awful lot of talking."
+Reid later wrote that she was "disappointed" that the filmmakers, "in some rather cheap effects afterwards", had turned the film "into a much more bloodthirsty and horrible picture than either of us had imagined.
+We thought it was going to be just this rather splendid script."

+Filming took place at Pinewood Studios in March 1970.
+Christopher Neame says Tigon formed an association with Hemdale, who managed the composer.
+He says they insisted on using the music score although Neame felt it did not work.

+Neame later called the film "all right.
+Okay, overwordy and the exigencies of the budget show through the cracks in the wallpaper."

 Release

+The film was released in the UK on 16 July 1971 on a double bill with The Blood on Satan's Claw (1971).

-The film was acquired for North American distribution by The Cannon Group Inc., and released theatrically at drive-ins in Philadelphia, Pennsylvania on December 1, 1971; it was paired as a double bill with The Blood on Satan's Claw (1971).
+The film was acquired for North American distribution by The Cannon Group Inc., and released theatrically at drive-ins in Philadelphia, Pennsylvania on December 1, 1971; again it was paired with The Blood on Satan's Claw.

 Home media

 The film was released in Canada on DVD by Maple Pictures on 6 December 2005.
 It was later released in the United States by Trinity on 14 February 2006.
 In 2011, it was released twice by Allegro Corporation on 1 February, and 7 June respectively.
-The latter release it was part of the "Psycho Killers" 4 Movie Marathon.
-It was last released by Films Around The World Inc. on 11 November 2015.
+The latter release was part of the "Psycho Killers" 4 Movie Marathon.
+It was released by Films Around The World Inc. on 11 November 2015.

-Reception

-The Beast in the Cellar received mostly negative reviews upon its release.